ava-labs/avalanchego/README.md

 - Removed Atomic Txs and Shared Memory
 - Removed Multicoin Contract and State

+## Block Format

+To support these changes, there have been a number of changes to the SubnetEVM block format compared to what exists on the C-Chain and Ethereum.
+Here we list the changes to the block format as compared to Ethereum.

+### Block Header

+* `BaseFee`: Added by EIP-1559 to represent the base fee of the block (present in Ethereum as of EIP-1559)
+* `BlockGasCost`: surcharge for producing a block faster than the target rate

 ## Run Local Network

 See [Create a Local EVM Subnet](https://docs.avax.network/subnets/create-a-local-subnet).